kaifishr/kaifishr.github.io/_posts/2021-03-01-neural-grid.md

 ---
 layout: post
-title: "[DRAFT] NeuralGrid: A Grid-based Neural Network Architecture"
+title: "NeuralGrid: A Grid-based Neural Network Architecture"
-date:   2021-03-01 12:52:03
+date:   2021-03-01 21:30:21
 ---

-**TL;DR**: In this post I present a grid-based neural network architecture.
+**TL;DR**: In this post I present a grid-based neural network architecture that allows neurons to form arbitrary network structures during training.

 ---

-# TODO:
+TODO:

-- Ask in forum how to create sparse matrices as below.
-Otherwise matrix vector multiplication not possible.
-- Show naive implementation
-- Show that implementation with combining unfolding and element-wise product represent same operation and is much faster.
-- Compare training time for different implementations.
-- Implement neural grid for batch size > 1
-- "Weights are locally shared to distribute the signal within the neural grid."
-- "We have overlapping receptive fields.
-It therefore follows that every weight in grid receives three gradients."
-- Visualize unfolding operations (tikZ)
-- Can sparse matrix representation be used to justify fan_in =3 and fan_out = 3 (1)?

-- (1) Show that mapping of naive implementation can be represented as a sparse matrix operation.
-- (2) Show that unfolding (for kernel size 3) followed by an element wise multiplication can be represented as a sparse matrix.
+- Add colors to Figure 1 to show that neurons and input / output of grid are the same?
+- "Compared to 2d neural grids, 3d grids can be more shallow as the input features are closer together"

 ## Introduction